 Energy Savings Tips for Kids

-Some of the energy savings tips I’ve shared through this project have been seriously cool, but more geared toward the adult set.
-(Hello, home energy audit!)
+Some of the energy savings tips I’ve shared through this project have been seriously cool, but more geared toward the adult set, such as finding yourself a cheaper energy provider (as this will help you save money on your energy as well), you can do this through a company like Simply Switch.
+This is a great way to make you realise how much money you are actually spending on energy, and further this might actually make you want to save your energy more (but also hello, home energy audit!)
 But, of the scads of info Project Envolve has sent my way, so much of it has been kid-friendly!
 So, to end this phase of our PE mission on an optimistic note, I’m listing my favorite energy saving tips that kids can understand and lend a hand with all on their own.

 Travel Tips: Before you leave for that summer vacation, give the kids a checklist of potential energy-suckers to look for!
 Ask them to make sure curtains are closed to block the sun’s heat, and have them make a list of vampire electronics that need to be unplugged.
 (Bigger kids can do the unplugging, if they’re allowed.)

 Holiday Tip: Choose energy-efficient holiday decorations.
 Glitter, sparkle and shine don’t use any electricity, and they can seriously amplify a string of light!
 Think mirrors, metallics, and this snowflake ornament tutorial that’s definitely kid-friendly.